Erica's fatigue story

 Sometimes I just need to have a nap.
 Even hiding under a duvet for a bit helps!

 I try and declutter my life, organise myself as much as I can – just silly things, like writing Christmas cards early.
 I have to be careful though.
 If there are too many things on my to-do list it stresses me out.

 Another way I manage my fatigue is that I don’t do evenings.
 I do mornings, I’ll do lunchtimes, and early afternoon, but then my energy levels are sapped.
 So I’ve chosen not to make plans in the evenings.
 I've come to terms with that.

 I can be my own worst enemy and overdo it.
 I really have to keep reminding myself that I don’t need to do everything at once.

 Finding activities that are right for me

 I am retired now, but I volunteer as a digital ambassador for Blood Cancer UK.
-It takes up quite a lot of my time, but it’s something that I can do sitting in bed!
+It’s something that I can do sitting in bed!
 I’m supporting patients, family, friends and carers on the community forum.
 It’s especially rewarding when I get the feedback that I have helped somebody.

 Explaining fatigue to other people